Cause for Beatification and Canonization

 Relator to the Congregation for the Causes of Saints, Br.
 Szczepan Praśkiewicz

-Since November 2015, Brother Gianni Festa, o.p., the Postulator General of the Dominican Order, has the responsibility of seeing to the advancement of the causes of beatification and canonization of the members of the Dominican Family (friars, nuns, sisters, laity) on their way towards the recognition of their holiness by the Church.
+From November 2015 to December 2021, Brother Gianni Festa, o.p., as Postulator General of the Dominican Order, had the responsibility of seeing to the advancement of the causes of beatification and canonization of members of the Dominican Family (friars, nuns, sisters, laity) on their way to the recognition of their holiness by the Church.
+Since December 2021, it is Brother Massimo Mancini, o.p. who has taken over the task.
 Like us and with us, our Dominican friars have the desire to see Mother Julienne of the Rosary become one day part of the host of saints who have marked the history of the Order and of the Church throughout the centuries.

 Brother Gianni Festa, o.p., as Postulator, represents our Congregation directly to the Congregation for the Causes of Saints.
 Since he resides at the Convent of Santa Sabina in Rome, he must rely on a Vice-Postulator who lives in the Diocese of Quebec.
 Sister Françoise Guillot filled this role until 2018.
 We are immensely grateful to her for all the very demanding work she accomplished.
 Since January 2019, Sister Murielle Bérubé assumes this role.